 Much of the design remains hidden beneath heavy camouflage but it looks like the vehicle will adopt some familiar Mercedes styling cues.
 The proportions appear much sportier than those of the current GLK and the roof more steeply sloped towards the rear.
 Look for elements from the smaller GLA-Class to carry over onto the new GLK.

 The car’s mechanical package will be shared with the redesigned 2015 Mercedes-Benz C-Class

 .
 And with the new C-Class set to be manufactured at Mercedes’ plant in the U.S., there’s a good chance the new GLK will join it.
 This second-generation GLK will also finally get a right-hand-drive configuration, enabling the vehicle to enter new markets such as the U.K., Japan and Australia.

 A four-cylinder turbo should remain the base option, possibly the 235-horsepower 2.0-liter unit debuting in C300 trim in the 2015 C-Class range.
 The current GLK’s turbocharged 2.1-liter four-cylinder diesel should carry over into a new GLK250 BlueTEC, while the range-topper should continue to be a V-6, perhaps equipped with the new turbocharged 3.0-liter V-6 destined for the 2015 C-Class’ C400 trim.
 It’s not clear if Mercedes will finally decide to launch an AMG variant, but we certainly hopes it does.

-We currently expect the new GLK to launch later in the year, as a 2015 model, though its arrival may be pushed back to the start of the 2016 model year.
+We currently expect the new GLK to launch early next year, as a 2016 model.

 _______________________________________Follow Motor Authority on Facebook, Twitter, and Google+.